irsooti/football-data-scraper/README.md

   // }];
 }
 ```

-Or if you want the data already parsed as json file:
+Or if you want the data already json parsed:

 ```js
 import {